A gauge theoretic approach to Einstein 4-manifolds: The symplectic geometry of definite connections

 \begin{conjecture} Let $A$ be a positive definite connection over a compact 4-manifold.
 Then the underlying 4-manifold is either $S^4$ or $\overline{\C\P}^2$ whilst the resulting symplectic Fano is algebraic, being symplectomorphic to the standard structure on either $\C\P^3$ or the complete flag $F(\C^3)$ respectively. \end{conjecture}

-There is a stark contrast here with the known behaviour of negative definite connections. \emph{In all known examples of negative definite connections over compact 4-manifolds, the resulting symplectic manifold admits no compatible complex structure.} (See, for example, the discussions in \cite{Fine2009Symplectic-Cala,Fine2010Hyperbolic-geom,Fine2013The-diversity-o}.)
+An initial motivation for this conjecture is the stark contrast between the known examples of positive and negative definite connections.
+The only known compact positive definite connections are isotopic to the Levi-Civita connections on $\Lambda^+ \to S^4$ or $\Lambda^+ \to \overline{\C\P}^2$.
+The resulting symplectic 6-manifolds are then $\C\P^3$ or $F(\C^3)$.
+On the other hand, in the many known examples of negative definite connections over compact 4-manifolds, the resulting symplectic 6-manifold never admits a compatible complex structure.
+See, for example, the discussions in \cite{Fine2009Symplectic-Cala,Fine2010Hyperbolic-geom,Fine2013The-diversity-o}.

-Leaving aside the motivation of Question \ref{Fano_question}, one can view Conjecture \ref{positive_definite_conjecture} as a gauge theoretic ``sphere'' conjecture.
+Leaving aside Question \ref{Fano_question}, one can view Conjecture \ref{positive_definite_conjecture} as a gauge theoretic ``sphere'' conjecture.
 Sphere theorems in Riemannain geometry start with a compact Riemannian manifold whose curvature satisfies a certain inequality and deduce that the underlying manifold is diffeomorphic to a sphere, or spherical space form.
 There is a long history of such theorems.
 For a survey of classical results and recent developments, see the article of Wilking \cite{Wilking2007Nonnegatively-a}.
 A proof of Conjecture \ref{positive_definite_conjecture} would be, to the best of our knowledge, the first example of such a theorem with purely gauge theoretic hypotheses, involving the curvature of an auxialliary connection rather than a Riemannian metric.
 It would also imply a more traditional sphere-type theorem.
 To see this we first need the following result from \cite{Fine2009Symplectic-Cala}:

-\begin{theorem}\cite{Fine2009Symplectic-Cala} Let $g$ be a Riemannian metric on an oriented 4-manifold $X$.
+\begin{theorem}[Fine--Panov \cite{Fine2009Symplectic-Cala}] Let $g$ be a Riemannian metric on an oriented 4-manifold $X$.
 Write $\Ric_0$ for the trace free Ricci curvature of $g$, interpreted as a map $\Lambda^+ \to \Lambda^-$.
 The Levi-Civita connection on $\Lambda^+$ is definite if

 In this case the sign of the connection agrees with that of $\det \left(s/12+W^+\right)$. \end{theorem}

 With this result in hand, we see that the following purely Riemannian conjecture is implied by the more general Conjecture \ref{positive_definite_conjecture}: